sylvestertarnowski/hotree-task/README.md

 ## How to run

 1. Rebuild app: `$npm install`.
 Use `$ npm start` to run the React app, running tests is only available in this mode,
-2. Preconfigured build will work in regular browser, just run `$ npm run build` and then open the `index.html` file in your browser.
+2. I preconfigured build to work with regular browser, just run `$ npm run build` and then open the `index.html` file in your browser.

 ## Important note: